 Rear Adm.
 Jan Tighe replaced Oliver and Douglas Moses replaced Ferrari the day the report was released.

 Cmdr.
-Dave Nunnally, a public affairs officer at NPS, said the resignation letter appeared to be "personal and private correspondence."
-He declined to comment on its content or authenticity because it is not an
+Dave Nunnally, a public affairs officer at NPS, said the resignation letter appeared to be "personal and private correspondence.

 The dean's name had been removed from the document before it was given to The Herald by a person close to the former NPS employee.